"Don't solar panels need a lot of maintenance?"

 Do-it-yourselfers should keep some other things in mind:

-- As a rule, stay on the ground.
-Never get up on your roof without a secure ladder and proper fall-protection equipment.
+As a rule, stay on the ground.
+Never get up on your roof.

-- Clean early in the morning or in the evening when the panels are cool.
-During the heat of the day, water and soap can evaporate quickly, which risks smearing the soap and dirt.
+Clean early in the morning or in the evening when the panels are cool.
+During the heat of the day, water can damage your panels, resulting in voiding your warranty.

 Hiring a Professional Solar Panel Cleaner